lucapette/website/content/writing/my-experience-with-go.markdown

 ---
 categories:
-- go
+  - golang
 date: "2017-11-09T00:00:00Z"
+description:
-description: I have been using Go for a project long enough to form opinions around it
+  I have been using Go for a project long enough to form opinions around it
 keywords: golang, deloominator
 title: My experience with Go